nemonik/hands-on-DevOps/docs/markdown.md

 --

-The book and the Slideshare both cover the 13 behaviors you should seek to embolden in your indivdual team members, but <https://archive.franklincovey.com/facilitator/minisessions/handouts/13_Behaviors_MiniSession_Handout.pdf> handout is a great summary.
+The book and the Slideshare both cover the 13 behaviors you should seek to embolden in your team memebers, but [13 Behaviors MiniSession Handout](https://archive.franklincovey.com/facilitator/minisessions/handouts/13_Behaviors_MiniSession_Handout.pdf) is a great summary.

 ---